Outdoor Insulation Technical Committee

 - Conducting technical activities such as round robin testing, state-of-the-art literature surveys and workshops on recent advances.

-- Publishing review articles, position papers and special issues in the journals of DEIS.
+- Publishing review articles, position papers and special issues in the publications of the DEIS.

 RTV Silicone Rubber Coatings

 The application of silicone-based insulator coatings has gained interest over the past two decades in order to solve the pollution problem of ceramic insulators.
 With a hydrophobic surface, coated insulators have been operated without the need for frequent washing for a descent amount of time.
 Coated insulators also merge the advantages of a thermally stable ceramic insulation bulk made from porcelain or toughened glass and a hydrophobic silicone-based surface.
 Silicone rubber, which is the main constituent of these coatings, possesses a unique self-healing property among other polymers, whereby a low-molecular-weight (LMW) siloxane fluid diffuse to the surface from the bulk of the coating.
 This unique ability can washes off contaminants and restores hydrophobicity after a temporary loss of hydrophobicity.
 To this end, a main task for the outdoor insulation technical committee is to address in-service problems of silicone-based coatings in the power system and ultimately develop guides or best practices for their life cycle management.

 Another area of interest is the application of outdoor polymer insulators in HVDC systems.
 The need for a smarter electric grid highlighted the importance of reliable outdoor insulation systems for HVDC delivery of power.
 Therefore, a key objective of this technical committee is to maintain state-of-the-art knowledge about these recent advances and build up an experience about the behaviour of different outdoor insulating materials in smart grid applications.
 This ongoing activity facilitates developing new reliable guides for material screening in these new applications.